Giangy1990/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project
+# Extended Kalman Filter
+---
 ## Purpose
 This project implements an Extended Kalman Filter (EKF) to estimate the state of a moving object detected using Laser and Radar measurements.
 To evaluate the goodness of the EKF, the Root Mean Squared Error (RMSE) between the estimation provided by the EKF algorithm and a provided ground truth has been computed.